-- Restarting the installer after a failed connection - About the VRTSspt RPM troubleshooting tools - Incorrect permissions for root on remote system - Inaccessible system
+- Restarting the installer after a failed network connection - About the VRTSspt RPM troubleshooting tools - Incorrect permissions for root on remote system - Inaccessible system

-Restarting the installer after a failed connection
+Restarting the installer after a failed network connection

-If an installation is killed because of a failed connection, you can restart the installer to resume the installation.
-The installer detects the existing installation.
-The installer prompts you whether you want to resume the installation.
-If you resume the installation, the installation proceeds from the point where the installation failed.
+If an installation is aborted because of a failed network connection, restarting the installer will detect the previous installation.
+The installer prompts to resume the installation.
+If you choose to resume the installation, the installer proceeds from the point where the installation aborted.
+If you choose not to resume, the installation starts from the beginning.